bomberstudios/noteplan-backlinks/README.md

 # NotePlan Backlinks

-This script automates the creation of backlinks between NotePlan notes
+This script automates the creation of backlinks between NotePlan notes.

+- [ ] Support Calendar?

 ```
 ----